MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/08-LAB_SC_100_Lab3_Ex3_Retention_policies.md

 1. On the **Define content that contains sensitive info** page, leave all existing settings (no change) and select **Next**.
 1. On the **Policy scope** page select **Next**.
 1. On the **Choose the type of retention policy to create**, page select **Static**.
-1. On the **Choose where to automatically appliy the label** page enable following locations:
+1. On the **Choose where to automatically apply the label** page enable following locations:

     - Exchange mailboxes
     - SharePoint classic and communication sites